Characters of the Tekken series: Bryan Fury

 In Tekken 5, however, Bryan awakens a month later.
 Bosconovitch tells Bryan that his body was too complex to work with, but as a last resort, he had installed a perpetual power generator in him as an emergency measure.
 Upon learning this, Bryan attacks Bosconovitch and the Manji clan members assigned to guard the doctor, and leaves the laboratory.
 Bryan enters the King of Iron Fist Tournament 5 to test his performance with the generator installed, unaware that Yoshimitsu is pursuing him for revenge.
 Yoshimitsu's repeated meddling hinders Bryan's hopes of unlocking the generator's true powers in the King of Iron Fist Tournament 5.
 Soon afterwards, Yoshimitsu defeats Bryan and his frustration reaches its pinnacle, and he begins to destroy everything in sight after leaving the tournament.
 Driven by rage, he ventures to various battlefields around the world, indiscriminately leveling everything in his way into rubble.
 However, he soon grows tired of the same thing repeating itself countless times.
 Around this time, he catches wind of the King of Iron Fist Tournament 6.
 Hungry for more capable prey, Bryan headed for the tournament to prove his mettle.
 Bryan also appears in Tekken 7, being one of the 18 characters available in the first location tests of the game.
-As of Tekken 8, Bryan develops a new taste for anarchy, and even join G Corporation's side for his own end.
+As of Tekken 8, Bryan develops a new taste for anarchy, and even joins G Corporation's side for his own end.